MicrosoftDocs/kaizala-docs/Articles/BusinessSolutions/Life@Work/EmployeeHelpDesk/EmployeeHelpDesk.md

    4. Zip all the contents in this folder (*This folder is your modified action package which should be imported to Kaizala Management Portal*)

-   5. [Import](https://docs.microsoft.com/en-us/kaizala/actions/publish#import-kaizala-action) the edited action package to [kaizala Management Portal](https://manage.kaiza.la/)
+   5. [Import](https://docs.microsoft.com/en-us/kaizala/actions/publish#import-kaizala-action) the edited action package to [Kaizala Management Portal](https://manage.kaiza.la/)

    6. [Publish](https://docs.microsoft.com/en-us/kaizala/actions/publish) the action and add the action to a group where you want to add the card